tpernatsch/foamForNuclearTPernatsch/Documentation/doxygen/files/FMU.md

 git clone https://github.com/DLR-RY/FMU4FOAM.git
 ```

-Before running `build-ECI4FOAM.sh`, remove `Allwmake` and `cd ..` from `build-ECI4FOAM.sh` at the end of the script.
-The reason is that the `Allwmake` will fail because of a couple of files that do not compile on new OF versions.

 Now run:
 ```bash
 ./build-ECI4FOAM.sh
 ```

-In `FMU4FOAM/ECI4FOAM/src/externalComm/Make/files`, remove:
-- `$(inputBC)/coupledWallHeatFluxTemperature/coupledWallHeatFluxTemperatureFvPatchScalarField.C`
-- `$(output)/extForces/extForces.C`

 Then run the `Allwmake` in `ECI4FOAM` and in the `FMU4FOAM` root folder:
 ```bash